Read this next: Module 7: Sales Channel Integration Setup

 Connect your barcode scanner to your device and make sure it is working.

 Click the “Barcode Scanning” button via the stocktake section.

 Scan the barcode on your product variants.
-If the barcode exists in your TradeGecko inventory, each scan will register as a quantity of 1.
+If the barcode exists in your QuickBooks Commerce inventory, each scan will register as a quantity of 1.

-If you scan the same barcode again after editing manually, it would continue counting from the value you entered.
-If the barcode does not exist in your TradeGecko inventory, it will show an error - barcode is not found.
+If you scan the same barcode again after editing manually, it will continue counting from your entered value.
+If the barcode does not exist in your QuickBooks Commerce inventory, it will show an error - the barcode is not found.

 It will not appear on your summary page.

 You can switch from barcode scanning mode to manual stocktake mode by clicking on ‘Manual stocktake’.
 You can continue doing a stocktake without losing any information.

 When you go to ‘View Summary’, it will show you the edits you made on both the manual stocktake (if any) and barcode scanning.